Technotherapy/technotherapy-web/technoflex-dev/technoflex/README.txt

 ABOUT THIS THEME
 =================

+Technoflex is a customization and continuation of CTI Flex, primarily intended for the website technotherapy.org.
 CTI Flex is a highly configurable sub-theme of the Zen base theme for Drupal 7.
-On the theme settings page, users can select a page layout, a color-scheme, font-family and font-size and can select from different options for block corner styles.
+On the theme settings page, users can select a page layout, a color-scheme,font-family and font-size and can select from different options for block cornerstyles.
 In addition, if the Skinr module is installed, several block styles are provided to match the available color schemes.
 Finally, the theme has been set up to allow for easy development of your own custom color scheme.

 THEME FEATURES
 ==============